 Breast implants are safe but should be checked over time

-Whether you chose silicone breast implants (filled with silicone gel) or saline or structured breast implants (filled with saline/sterile saltwater), there are long-term implications associated with each.
+Whether you chose silicone breast implants (filled with silicone gel) or saline breast implants (filled with saline/sterile saltwater) or Natrelle® gummy gel implants (filled with silicone gel), there are long-term implications associated with each.
 That’s why I tell all my patients who have had breast implant surgery to come back and see me periodically (I advise every year) so that I can check the implants and make sure there aren’t any issues.

 Potential issues with breast implants